Mastering typing.Literal and TypedDict for Static Analysis

 typing.Literal restricts variables to a precise set of acceptable values.
 Unlike broader type unions, it enables static analyzers to verify control flow completeness.
 This approach differs significantly from Union and Optional Types, which focus on multi-value acceptance rather than single-value constraints.

 Python 3.10+ match/case statements pair naturally with Literal for exhaustive checking.
-Static analyzers flag missing branches when all defined literals are covered.
-This eliminates defensive else clauses that mask unhandled states.
+Static analyzers can flag missing branches when the match block doesn’t cover all defined literals.

 from typing import Literal